 The ESM is also actively contributing to the further development of sustainable finance policies more broadly.
 The ESM is participating, as an observer, in the European Commission's Platform on Sustainable Finance, which assists the Commission in further developing the EU taxonomy.
 The ESM is also a member of the ICMA Social Bond Working Group.

 The ESM is also committed to preserving the environment, as a sustainable user of resources in its day-to-day operations.
 To this end, the ESM has established several initiatives.
 For example:

 The ESM has obtained the SuperDrecksKescht® Certification of the Luxembourg Government on the sound treatment of available raw material and energy sources and the recycling of waste.

 The ESM is committed to green mobility, for example by providing electric car charging stations within its facilities or encouraging staff to participate in local initiatives promoting bike commutes to work.

 The ESM is committed to finding sustainable solutions to disposable plastics.
 Therefore, the ESM signed up to the ‘Zero-Single Use Plastic Manifesto,’ an initiative by Inspiring More Sustainability (IMS) – Luxembourg’s leading sustainability network.
 By signing up to this manifesto, the ESM commits to eliminating single-use plastics throughout the institution.

 The ESM Carbon Footprint

 As an important step towards integrating ESG best practices in its operations, the ESM started in 2019 to examine and report the carbon footprint arising from its internal operations.
 The identification, measurement and reporting of greenhouse gas emissions are key for designing and implementing appropriate reduction measures.
-In order to demonstrate its commitment to transparency and to enhancing its environmental performance over time, the ESM decided to publish its Carbon Footprint Report.
+In order to demonstrate its commitment to transparency and to enhancing its environmental performance over time, the ESM publishes its Carbon Footprint Report.